utk-cs340-fall22/Suggestify/sprint4/mpatel65.md

 * Fixed a lot of bugs that occured because of how asyncronous code works (lost some hair in the process).
 * Added a new page that fetches data from database and displays in two different sections - movies and tv-shows.
 * Upon initial page load, movies/tv-shows that are already in database will have a filled heart to signal its existence in database.
+* Created credits page to credit API that we used for this project.
 * Updated the git blame script so only sprint 4 commits are accepted.